JOSwedishStudent/secretdownloads/README.md

-# secretdownloads
+# About secretdownloads
-A practical joke on April fool's day for a swedish stupid fool.
+This is just a practical joke for a friend.
+I am going to use a website to fool him on April fool's day.